Multi Proxy Anchor Family Loss for Several Types of Gradients: Proposed Loss Function and Evaluation Metric

 where $\gamma$ is a hyperparameter.
-The proxy-based DML losses alleviate batch sampling effects by computing the similarity using feature vectors of data and proxy centers for class.
-On the other hand, in the pair-based DML losses, the similarity is computed by the dot product or euclidean distance between the data \cite{Contrastive, Triplet, MS, XBM}.
-Thus, compared with a similarity of the proxy-based losses, a similarity of the pair-based losses is heavily dependent on the combination of data.
+The proxy-based DML losses mitigate batch sampling effects by computing the similarity using feature vectors of the data and proxy centers for the class.
+Alternatively, in the pair-based DML losses, the similarity is computed by the dot product or Euclidean distance between the data \cite{Contrastive, Triplet, MS, XBM}.
+Thus, compared to the similarity of the proxy-based losses, the similarity of the pair-based losses is highly dependent on the combination of data.

-SoftTriple loss is the combination of the similarity loss and the proxy centers' regularization loss \cite{SoftTriple}.
+SoftTriple loss is the combination of the similarity loss and the regularization loss of the proxies \cite{SoftTriple}.
 The similarity loss for data $\mathbf{x}_{i}$ is defined as